Drugmaker Novartis to eke out more cost savings to lift margins

 Under the new structure, Novartis will concentrate on three "powerhouse divisions" - pharmaceuticals, its Alcon eyecare unit and generics division Sandoz - hoping a focus on a smaller number of leading businesses will help to drive growth as healthcare budgets come under pressure.

-It is also consolidating some back-office functions into a single shared-service organization.
+It is also consolidating some back-office functions into a single shared-service organisation.
 These operations are currently spread across all divisions and account for more than $6 billion in expenses.

 Chief Executive Joe Jimenez said the restructuring gives Novartis "a lot of runway" to reduce costs further, albeit gradually.